Defining setup/teardown tasks, context, and nnbench.Parameters

 params = MyParams(a=1, b=2)

-While this does not have a concrete advantage in terms of type safety over a raw dictionary (all inputs will be checked against the types expected from the benchmark interfaces), it guards against accidental modification of parameters breaking reproducibility.
+While this does not have a concrete advantage in terms of type safety over a raw dictionary, it guards against accidental modification of parameters breaking reproducibility.